palpen/palpen_articles/_posts/2017-08-02-Intro-to-Machine-Learning-Week-6.md

 #### Bias vs Variance and degree of polynomial

-The trade-off between bias and variance as we increase the degree of the polynomial is summarized in the following figure
+The trade-off between bias and variance as we increase the degree of the polynomial is summarized in the following figure:

 <a href="{{site.url}}/img/wk6_2.png">
 <img src="{{site.url}}/img/wk6_2.png" width="350" height="350"/>
 </a>

 As the degree of the polynomial increases, training error decreases.
 This is heading towards overfitting territory.
 To determine the point where we have overfit, we compare this with the cross-validation error.
-If the gap is large, then our model is suffering from overfitting and we should decrease the degree if the polynomial.
+If the gap is large, then our model is suffering from overfitting and we should decrease the degree of the polynomial.
 But, decreasing it by too much may result in underfitting.
 This is where both training and cross-validation error is high and similar in value.

 #### Bias vs Variance and regularization